AniqMak/News-aggregator/README.md

 # News-aggregator
-My first News aggregator using RRS feed
+My first News aggregator from RRS feed using python and MySQL Database